-Xmame/xmess should run on 8bpp Pseudo Color displays and on 16, 24 and 32bpp True Color displays.
-If your X-Server does not support any of these display types, xmame/xmess will not run.
+Xmame/xmess should run on 16, 24 and 32bpp true color displays.
+If your X server does not support any of these display types, xmame/xmess will not run.
+Support for 8bpp pseudo color displays may return in future versions.

-You can verify your X-Server support by starting your X-Server and running the xdpyinfo program.
+You can verify your X server support by starting your X server and running the xdpyinfo program.
 See the xdpyinfo manual page for more information.